 - Possible thoughts of harming the baby or yourself

 While abdominal separation is common, it can be minimized with proper care and trained support people.
+If you’re experiencing one or multiple of these perinatal mood and anxiety disorder symptoms it might be good to reach out.

 - Constant worry